A checkpoint of my current approach to CSS

 (What this really means is I’m aware that these methods are open/destined to change further over time.
 This post serves as a checkpoint of my current approach to CSS)

 I write my CSS using SCSS, and implement the ITCSS (Inverted Triangle CSS) architecture using the BEM (Block Element Modifier) naming convention.

-The simple (and obvious) reason for using SCSS is that it provides a DRY (Don’t Repeat Yourself) and feature rich way of outputting CSS.
+The simple (and obvious) reason for using SCSS is that it provides a DRY (Don’t Repeat Yourself) and feature rich way of creating CSS.

 ITCSS pushes for styles to be grouped by CSS specificity, instead of arbitrary contexts.
 This drastically reduces style collisions/leaks and calls an end to specificity wars.
 However, the benefit of the architecture that I like the most is that styles are very manageable and easily extended into the future.

 Utilising BEM naming means that styles can be built up in a structured and modular fashion.
 The outputted benefit of this is a library of reusable blocks that can be used intelligently across a wide range of UI compositions.